mbabynames search ✿

 Samson Elliot

-"noble and strong" (Samson) meets "the Lord is my God" (Elliot).
+"of the sun" (Samson) meets "the Lord is my God" (Elliot).
 The combination reads as complete.
 Neither name overshadows the other.
 Both names are 2 syllables, creating a balanced, symmetrical sound.

 Samson Isaiah